suryashekharc/dva_project/README.md

 # DVA Project: Reddit analysis

-Please run DataCleaner.py:
+Please run DataCleaner.py in our root folder containing the output.csv from our Perspective API runs:
   This will take the output.csv and create a new output_clean.csv.
-  Please take this new output_clean.csv file and place it within the Front-End.
+  Please take this new output_clean.csv file and place it within the Front-End folder.
   Voila!